You are here:

 - How does your curriculum reflect national policy (for example, British values, or PSHE)?

 - How does it cater for different pupil groups, such as pupils with special educational needs (SEN) or disadvantaged pupils?
 Make sure these pupils aren't 'shut out' of pursuing subjects they wish to study because of too sharp a focus on exam results

 Actions to take

 - Look at who's in your school and shape your curriculum to the needs of your intake.
-For example, if you have lots of pupils with EAL: how does the entire curriculum support their learning of English?
+For example, if you have lots of pupils with English as an additional language: how does the entire curriculum support their learning of English?
 If your pupils arrive with above average standards of attainment, how does the curriculum make sure they continue to attain at a high standard?

 - Involve your parents, pupils, staff and governors.
 What would they like to see in the curriculum?